Presented by Robert Hewings

 presented by Dr. Robert Hewings and Karen Hewings

 If you would like to spread your payments over a few months, then go ahead and register.
 Do not pay the initial invoice you receive.
 Email Sharon Nettles within 24 hours of registration and she can help get you all set up.

 CEUs: PPAB & CCPDT 21

 Who is this program for?

-Dog Instructors that teach in a pet dog environment including, classes, specialist workshops, one to one training and Behavioural modification programs.
+Dog Training and Behavior Instructors that teach in a pet dog environment including, group classes, specialist workshops, private training and behavioral modification programs.

 Author of the recently published ‘Introduction to Canine Scent-Work’ and head of learning and development for the UK College of Scent Detection, Dr Robert Hewings is a highly experienced Canine Trainer.
 He retired from the Metropolitan Police after 30 years’ exemplary service, twenty-five of which was as a Police Dog Handler, and the final nine years as a full-time trainer with the Metropolitan Police Dog Training Establishment.
 He has enhanced this experience with a BSc (Canine Training and Behaviour), MA (Professional Practice Police Dog Training) and a Doctorate of Professional Practice (PhD) Canine Scent Detection.
 Rob has instructed all police canine-search disciplines including explosive search and narcotics, supporting this with practical experience gained in London, UK where he has supported many large events, including the 2012 Olympics, Wimbledon Tennis and protecting the Royal Family.